paulstaff/ps-toolkit/src/v1.0.1/ps-modal/readme.md

 PS Modal - v1.0.1
 =================

 PS Modal provides an easy-to-use modal window that displays beautifully cross-browser (well, it might not have been tested in IE, but does anyone really use IE?).
-Generating a modal with PSModal involves calling one function--it's that simple!
+Generating a modal with PS Modal involves calling one function--it's that simple!

 ### Example